pangeo-data/cmr/README.md

 (type, style, scope) to be aware of?'**

-This repo begins with 'How to access metadata from the NASA CMR from a Jupyter notebook?'
+This repo includes some basic tactics; basically *How to access metadata from the NASA CMR from a Jupyter notebook?*
+However it is really a higher-level effort to get our collective arms around the learning and adoption process: By example.
-We use the python-cmr package and build the notebooks in a science/tutorial manner.
-From that starting point we expand out to the NASA data ecosystem, starting with...
+We have links to outreach efforts such as Damien Irving's excellent software carpentry sequence on Python for Ocean and Atmospheric Sciences.
+We use the python-cmr package to build notebooks here that bootstrap a picture of NASA data holdings.

-* CMR
-* GIBS: (NASA) Global Image Browser System
-* EOSDIS
 * DAACs: [NASA Distributed Active Archive Centers](https://nssdc.gsfc.nasa.gov/earth/daacs.html)
   * DAAC not-DAAC: A study of the [**GOLIVE**](https://nsidc.org/data/NSIDC-0710) dataset
-* MEaSUREs
 * [Giovanni](http://giovanni.gsfc.nasa.gov/giovanni/): A Goddard Space Flight Center data application